Clinical Social Work Training

 For more details, contact Melissa Webster, LMSW

-2023 PGF Cohort
+2024 PGF Cohort

 Chelsea Benedict

-Chelsea Benedict received her Bachelor of Arts degree in Classical Civilizations with a concentration in Neuroscience and minor in Psychology from Kalamazoo College in Kalamazoo, Michigan.
+Chelsea Benedict, second year post-graduate fellow, received her Bachelor of Arts degree in Classical Civilizations with a concentration in Neuroscience and minor in Psychology from Kalamazoo College in Kalamazoo, Michigan.
 After graduating, she worked for 2 years as a clinical subjects’ coordinator for research studies of Drs.
 Kate Fitzgerald and Yanni Liu through the Child OCD & Anxiety Disorders Program.
 These studies investigated the behavioral and neurophysiological effects of treatments (e.g., executive control training activities, cognitive behavioral therapy) for children and adolescents with anxiety disorders.
 Chelsea completed her Master of Social Work degree at University of Michigan School of Social work, participating in the Integrated Health Scholar program and focusing on Interpersonal Practice in Integrated Health, Mental Health, and Substance Abuse.
 She completed her field placement at Genesee Health System, the Genesee County Community Mental Health agency.
 As a social work intern, she supported the delivery of trauma-informed therapy to youth aged 0-17 years in home, school, community, and office settings.
 As a Social Work Fellow, Chelsea will work as part of the General Team and she will participate in the CBT Psychotherapy Training Clinic and Child Parent Psychotherapy didactics.
 Chelsea’s clinical interests include CBT for anxiety and depression, ERP for obsessive-compulsive disorder, and trauma-informed care.

 Ella Imes

 Ella Imes received her Bachelor of Arts degree in Peace & Global Studies and Spanish from Earlham College.
 After graduating she worked in Wilderness Therapy in North Georgia for a year with students ages 13-19.
 She went to the University of Michigan School of Social work for her MSW and graduated with two focuses in Global Social Work and Interpersonal Practice & Integrated Health.
 As a Global Activities Scholar Ella was able to do two internships.
 One at Escuela Avancemos in Southwest Detroit, where she did work as a school social worker, leading Social Emotional Learning one on one’s and groups, doing classroom-based interventions about race & racism and helping to lead school wide events.
 Ella’s second internship was at International Rescue Committee in Dallas Texas, here she was a mental health intern and did one on one sessions with new arrival refugees.
 Ella’s is particularly interested in trauma, DBT, migration related trauma/stress, spirituality, and somatic and holistic approaches to therapy.
 She hopes to explore more interventions and methods while a Fellow with us.
 She will be on the Children & Adolescents side working with the Anxiety team and doing the DBT and CBT workshops.
-She is so grateful to be a part of our team and is excited to meet everyone and get familiar with the space.

 Lauren Morgan